How to Back Up Microsoft 365: Why Native Retention Is Not a Backup

 - Recoverable Items folder: A secondary safety net that retains deleted items for up to 14 days (configurable to 30)

-- OneDrive recycle bin: Files are recoverable for 93 days after deletion
+- OneDrive recycle bin: Files are recoverable for 93 days after deletion, then purged

 - SharePoint version history: Keeps previous versions, but can be wiped if the file itself is deleted